 I’m still glad I decided to pay a visit to Tuol Sleng Genocide Museum during my stay in Phnom Penh.
-I may not be that familiar with the events during the dark days of Cambodia under the Khmer Rouge, yet I was able to capture all the atrocities that were inflicted to the innocent victims of genocide.
+I may not be that familiar with the events during the dark days of Cambodia under the Khmer Rouge, yet I was able to capture all the atrocities that were inflicted on the innocent victims of genocide.
 The horrors of Tuol Sleng Genocide Museum still haunt everyone passing by the rooms and hallways of its buildings.

 TUOL SLENG GENOCIDE MUSEUM (S-21)